ngmgit/platformer-2d/README.md

 3.Bandits: https://stensven.itch.io/light-heavy-bandit<br/>
 4.Zombies: https://craftpix.net/freebies/2d-game-zombie-character-free-sprite-pack-1/<br/>

-Disclaimer: I dont own the art, i am only working on the programming part and using whatever assets are freely available or on google.
+Disclaimer: I dont own the art, i am only working on the gameplay and programming part, using whatever assets are freely available or on google.